carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

         - `secretRef` — containing a map with one key:
             - `name` — containing a string

-### Inferring Default Values
+## Inferring Default Values

-The exact values that the Configuration Author specifies in Schema are the defaults (with one natable exception — arrays — which are detailed below).
-This ensures that all nodes are initialized with values, ideally with reasonable defaults.
+The exact values that the Configuration Author specifies in Schema are the defaults (with one notable exception — arrays — which are [detailed below](#inferringdefaultsforarrays)).
+This ensures that all nodes are initialized with values, with reasonable defaults.

-Configuration Consumers can enjoy specifying only those values which vary from the default, reducing risk of errors and generally making configuration easier to maintain.
+Configuration Consumers should specify only those values which vary from the default, reducing risk of errors and generally making configuration easier to maintain.

-#### Inferring Defaults for Scalars
+### Inferring Defaults for Scalars

 When a scalar value is specified, it is simply the default.
 From the example, above: